edefimov/async-sockets/README.md

 $executor = $factory->createRequestExecutor();
 ```

-At this point we have should determine whether we need to use global event handler or limitation solver.
+At this point we should decide whether or not to use global event handler or limitation solver.

 Global event handler is the implementation of `EventHandlerInterface`, which will be called for every event on every
 added socket.
-There are three implementations of this interface out of box:
+There are four implementations of this interface out of box:
  - `CallbackEventHandler` takes array of callable, indexed by event type.
 For certain event type a certain
    callable will be invoked.
 Several callbacks can be defined for one event type
  - `EventHandlerFromSymfonyEventDispatcher` dispatches all socket event to symfony [EventDispatcher](http://symfony.com/doc/current/components/event_dispatcher/introduction.html)
  - `EventMultiHandler` is the composite of EventHandlerInterface implementations
+ - `RemoveFinishedSocketsEventHandler` decorator for any implementation of `EventHandlerInterface` which automatically
+        removes completed sockets from `RequestExecutor`.
+Recommended to use for accepted clients from server sockets.

 The limitation solver is the component restricts amount of executed at once requests.
 Out of the box two strategies
 are available:
  - `NoLimitationSolver` doesn't restrict anything, it is default one
  - `ConstantLimitationSolver` restricts amount of running requests to given number
-Custom limitation solver can be written by implementing LimitationSolverInterface.
+Custom limitation solver can be written by implementing `LimitationSolverInterface`.
 If you need an access to socket
-events from the solver, just implement EventHandlerInterface in addition to the first one.
+events from the solver, just implement `EventHandlerInterface` in addition to the first one.

 To set up event handler or limitation solver use this snippet
 ```php